sierrajulietromeo/AWS_SQLalchemy_Container/README.md

 - The application uses SQLAlchemy ORM for database operations, making it database-agnostic
 - Database tables are created automatically when the application starts
-- For production deployments, use RDS with PostgreSQL or MySQL for better performance and reliability
+- For production deployments, use PostgreSQL or MySQL for better performance and reliability
 - SQLite is suitable for development and testing only
 - Remember to add `.env` to your `.gitignore` if storing sensitive database credentials locally